Your guide to free opportunities for groups to explore arts, culture and history throughout Orlando (Rollins Museum of Art pictured).

 Located 20 minutes north of downtown Orlando, the city of Winter Park’s tree-lined, cobblestoned streets are home to some of Central Florida’s most acclaimed restaurants, retailers and nightlife.
 Arts-minded visitors will also be glad to know that Winter Park boasts an impressive array of museums and galleries, many of which offer free admission or programming.

-Take the Cornell Fine Arts Museum, for example.
+Take the Rollins Museum of Art, for example.
 Located on the campus of Rollins College, one of the nation’s most respected liberal-arts schools, the museum has more than 5,500 works of art that range from the ancient to modern periods — and no matter when you visit, admission is free.

-Exhibits at the Cornell Fine Arts Museum include paintings, sculpture, photography, archaeological artifacts and more.
+Exhibits at the Rollins Museum of Art include paintings, sculpture, photography, archaeological artifacts and more.
 The facility also hosts guided tours on select days, plus panel discussions, gallery talks, lectures and hands-on activities.
 Open every day of the week except Mondays, the museum even offers private tours for groups of at least eight people, with reservations being required at least 10 days in advance.

-And the Cornell Fine Art Museum’s reach doesn’t end there.
+And the Rollins Museum of Art’s reach doesn’t end there.
 The collection is so extensive that it feeds The Alfond Collection of Contemporary Art at Winter Park’s The Alfond Inn, which is also operated by Rollins.
 Comprising nearly 300 pieces, the collection is displayed throughout the hotel’s public areas.

 Winter Park is also where you’ll find The Charles Hosmer Morse Museum of American Art, which in turn exhibits the largest collection of Louis Comfort Tiffany’s lamps, glasswork, pottery and jewelry.
-The museum is open to the public at no charge on certain holidays and 4-8 p.m. on Fridays from November through April.
-Otherwise, admission fees are never more than $6.
+The museum is open to the public at no charge on select dates, including four consecutive Fridays in November and December.
+All visits are by advance appointment only and are available space-permitting.

 Next, head to Winter Park’s historic Farmers’ Market Building, which houses the Winter Park History Museum.
 It features a rotating assortment of themed exhibits and a photo timeline of the city’s history, and admission is free.
 You can also embark on a walking tour showcasing more than 20 historic sites with the help of a free audio tour CD, CD player and map that can be borrowed from the museum for the day.